conon2023/Cloning-Demo/AboutMe.md

 # Welcome to my Page!

->“The illiterate of the twenty-first century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.”- Alvin Toffler
+>**“The illiterate of the twenty-first century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.”- Alvin Toffler**

 Getting to know me is like trying to figure out how deep the inner core of the Earth is.
 And yes, I mean that literally.
-At this stage of my life, I have become so many thing through hard work and perseverance that I know well-enough that mastery and excellence can be achieved in any field or endeavor through the right mind-set and hardwork.
+At this stage of my life, I have become so many thing through hard work and perseverance that I know mastery and excellence can be achieved in any field through the right mind-set and hardwork.
 With the right mind-set and ample time dedication for practice, *the sky will no longer be ***the*** limit but ***a*** starting point.*

 ## Where do I start from?